anastasiadoulab/machaon/README.md

-'pdbDatasetPath': Relative path for PDB data folder 'outputPath': The location of the outputs (can be relative or full path) 'excludedOrganisms': Filtering out structures originating from the same organism as the reference one 'excludedGeneNames': Filtering out structures originating from the same gene as the reference one 'excludedPDBIDs': Exclude PDB IDs
+'pdbDatasetPath': Relative path for PDB data folder 'outputPath': The location of the outputs (can be relative or full path) 'excludedOrganisms': Filtering out structures originating from the same organism as the reference one 'selectedOrganisms': Filtering out structures not originating from the specified organisms 'excludedGeneNames': Filtering out structures originating from the same gene as the reference one 'excludedPDBIDs': Exclude PDB IDs
 'isReferenceViral': Meta-analysis skips the search in viral genome data for the reference, if it is not a viral protein 'viralContentExists': The existence of viral proteins in candidate set.
 This can be set to False for speeding up the process if there are no viral proteins present.
-'GOProperty': Choose a property type for analysis: 'biologicalProcess', 'molecularFunction', 'cellularComponent' 'GOTargetProperties': Choose properties for analysis 'GOSearch': Choose a term to be searched in all available GO Terms belonging to the results e.g. 'ubiquit' (could be a stem of a word)
+'GOProperty': Choose a property type for analysis: 'biologicalProcess', 'molecularFunction', 'cellularComponent' 'GOTargetProperties': Choose properties for analysis 'GOSearch': Choose a term or provide multiple ones to be searched in all available GO Terms belonging to the results e.g. 'ubiquit' (could be a stem of a word)
 'GOAlignmentLevel': Choose target alignment level : ['primary', 'secondary', 'mixed', 'hydrophobicity'.
 Default is 'secondary']
 'noThirdPartyData': Do not use external local or online resources.
 PDB data only.
 'GOAnalysisOnly': Perform only GO Meta-analysis (for completed searches).